 Results tagged ‘ Tribe Fest ’

-This year, autographs can be guaranteed by purchasing an autograph ticket bundled at the same time with the general admission ticket online at Indians.com/TribeFest.
-Fans are limited to one guaranteed autograph ticket per person to allow for as many fans to get access to the players.
-Prices in addition to the $10 ADULT general admission ticket – kids tickets are free when reserved in advance — as follows:
+Autographs can be guaranteed by purchasing an autograph ticket bundled at the same time with the general admission ticket online at Indians.com/TribeFest.
+Autograph sessions are scheduled as follows:

 - $20/ticket for Indians Alumni player sessions